MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/caller-id-policies.md

 For example, when users make a call, you can change the caller ID to display your organization's main phone number instead of users' phone numbers.

 You manage caller ID policies by going to **Voice** > **Caller ID policies** in the Microsoft Teams admin center.
-You can use the global (Org-wide default) policy or create custom policies and assign them to users.
+You can use the global (Org-wide default) policy or create and assign custom policies.
 Users in your organization will automatically get the global policy unless you create and assign a custom policy.

-You can edit the global policy or create and assign a custom policy.
-If a user is assigned a custom policy, that policy applies to the user.
-If a user isn't assigned a custom policy, the global policy applies to the user.

 ## Create a custom caller ID policy